olawaleade/aws-tag-manangement/README.md

-# CCoE
+# Tag Management
-A repository for managing policies of each Public Cloud with code
+A repository for managing tags in aws orgnaization member account with code

 ## AWS